friederikequint/friederikequint.github.io/_pages/projectsforfun.md

   <!-- Text pane -->
   <div style="flex: 1; min-width: 260px;">
     <p style="margin-top: 0;">
-      Below is a short screen recording of the current state of <strong>SanityApp – Daily Mood Log</strong>.
+      Here is a short screen recording of the current state of <strong>SanityApp – Daily Mood Log</strong>.
-      The video highlights the core interaction flow and the calendar-based year overview.
+      The video highlights the (first) core interaction flow and the calendar-based year overview.
     </p>
     <p style="opacity: 0.8; font-size: 0.95em;">
       This build is still work in progress; UI, logic, and visuals may change.